 In 1952, Congress directed every public school to set aside time on Sept.
 17 – Constitution Day – to teach young people about constitutional values and principles.

-The nation's newest student press-rights statute is also one of its most comprehensive, protecting student journalists from censorship at the college and K-12 levels -- protection that extends to independent journalistic work as well as work in school-sponsored media -- as well as outlawing retaliation against journalism advisers for what their students write.
+New Voices legislation provides young people with meaningful free-speech rights.
+It protects student journalists from censorship at the college and K-12 levels — protection that extends to independent journalistic work as well as work in school-sponsored media — as well as outlawing retaliation against journalism advisers for what their students write.

-To mark this advance toward giving students the actual benefit of the Constitution that they're expected to study and learn, the SPLC has created a Constitution Day lesson plan about the New Voices Act that is designed for use in North Dakota schools but could be adapted for use elsewhere (especially in a state with comparable statutory protection for student journalists -- consult this map if you're not sure about your own state).
+To mark advances toward giving students the actual benefit of the Constitution that they’re expected to study and learn, the SPLC has created a Constitution Day lesson plan about the New Voices Act that is designed for use in North Dakota schools – but could be adapted for use elsewhere.
+It is especially applicable in any state with comparable statutory protection for student journalists – consult this map if you’re not sure about your own state).